Am I Eligible for Workers' Compensation?

 Factors for Eligibility

-• Employment Status: In order to receive coverage, you must be an official employee to an employer that has qualified and registered for workers’ compensation insurance.
+• Employment Status: To receive coverage, you must be an official employee of an employer that has qualified for workers’ compensation insurance.
 Independent contractors, volunteers, and other non-employee workers are generally not covered.

-• Nature of Injury: The reported injury or illness must have occurred while you were performing work-related duties.
-This can include accidents, repetitive motion injuries, or occupational diseases.
+• Nature of Injury: The injury or illness must have occurred while performing work-related duties, including accidents, repetitive motion injuries, or occupational diseases.

-• Timeframe: Typically, injuries and other work-related maladies must be reported to your employer within 90 days of its occurrence or from the time you become aware that it is work-related.
+• Timeframe: Injuries and work-related maladies must typically be reported to your employer within 90 days.
 After 90 days, you may no longer qualify for coverage.

-• Employer’s Coverage: To receive coverage after a claim has been filed, your employer must have valid workers’ compensation insurance.
-You can verify this by asking your employer or checking the Oregon Department of Consumer and Business Services (DCBS) website.
-If your employer lacks this insurance, you may want to contact a workers’ compensation attorney.
+• Employer’s Coverage: To receive coverage, your employer must have valid workers’ compensation insurance.
+You can verify this by asking your employer or checking the Oregon Department of Consumer and Business Services website.

-• Types of Employment: Most employees are covered, but certain types of workers, such as sole proprietors, partners, and some volunteers, may have different eligibility requirements.
-Contact your company HR department for assistance in knowing what employment status you hold so you can see if you are eligible for workers’ compensation.
+• Types of Employment: Most employees are covered, but certain workers, such as sole proprietors, partners, and some volunteers, may have different eligibility requirements.

-• Pre-existing Conditions: If a condition already present before hiring becomes aggravated due to work (e.g., a previous back injury), you may be eligible for compensation.
-It is best to consult your company’s HR department for specific cases.
+• Pre-existing Conditions: If a pre-existing condition is aggravated due to work (e.g., a previous back injury), you may still be eligible for compensation.

-• Medical Treatment: If necessary, seek medical attention for your injury.
-A doctor’s evaluation may be needed to support your claim and can be helpful in identifying that you are eligible for workers’ compensation and obtaining the proper coverage you need.
+• Medical Treatment: Seek medical attention for your injury.
+A doctor’s evaluation may be needed to support your claim.

-• Documentation: It would be wise to keep detailed records of your injury, medical treatment, and any communication with your employer regarding your condition.
-This can only help you in the future.
+• Documentation: Keep detailed records of your injury, medical treatment, and communication with your employer.

-If you are not sure where you fall under these conditions, be sure to consult your company’s HR department or an attorney.
-For additional information about workers’ compensation, you can check with the Workers Compensation Division for your state.
+If you’re unsure about your eligibility, consult your company’s HR department or an attorney.
+You can also check with the Workers Compensation Division for additional information.

 Timeframe Exceptions To Your Eligibility For Workers' Compensation

-• Occupational Diseases: If your injury is due to contracting a work-related disease (skin, chemical, respiratory, etc), the reporting period begins when you become aware of the disease and its relation to your work.
-Seeking medical help will help in filing for this type of claim.
+• Occupational Diseases: If the injury is due to a work-related disease, the reporting period starts when you become aware of the disease and its relation to your work.

-• Latent Injuries: Injuries that develop gradually over time (e.g., repetitive stress injuries) may allow for reporting after the symptoms become apparent, as it may not be noticeable at first.
-Don’t make assumptions about your eligibility for workers’ compensation
+• Latent Injuries: Injuries that develop gradually (e.g., repetitive stress injuries) may allow reporting after symptoms appear.

-• Psychological Injuries: For claims involving psychological conditions, the 90 days may start from the date you are diagnosed or recognize the work-related nature of the condition.
-Keeping accurate and detailed records will be helpful in this situation.
+• Psychological Injuries: For claims involving psychological conditions, the 90 days may start from the date you’re diagnosed or recognize the work-related nature.

-• Employer Notification: If your employer was aware of the injury and did not provide appropriate reporting procedures, this may extend the reporting deadline.
-For more specific help in this instance, an attorney may be required.
+• Employer Notification: If your employer knew about the injury and didn’t provide reporting procedures, the deadline may be extended.

-• Medical Treatment Delay: If you were unable to report the injury due to receiving medical treatment immediately after the incident occurred, the reporting period may be extended once you are able to file.
+• Medical Treatment Delay: If you were unable to report the injury due to immediate medical treatment, the reporting period may be extended.

-• Minor Injuries: If you initially reported the injury but believed it to be minor and later discovered it was more severe, you may still qualify for coverage after the 90 day report window.
+• Minor Injuries: If you initially reported the injury as minor but later discovered it was severe, you may still qualify for coverage.

-• While this information is helpful at a glance, be sure to consult your company’s HR department or an attorney for specific advice after the 90 day limit.
+Consult your company’s HR department or an attorney for specific advice after the 90-day limit.

 Contact Us